Explosion at historic Texas hotel injures 21 and scatters debris in downtown Fort Worth

 “Everything that was in the first couple floors of the building was blown out all over the street,” he said.

-The Sandman Signature Hotel is in a busy area of downtown about one block from the Fort Worth Convention Center.
-Footage from news helicopters showed firefighters picking their way through the piles of drywall, shattered glass and mangled metal that coated the street outside the hotel.
-Authorities urged people to avoid the area.
+The hotel is in a busy area of downtown about a block from the Fort Worth Convention Center.
+Footage from news helicopters showed firefighters picking their way through the piles of drywall, shattered glass and mangled metal that lay scattered across the street and over parked vehicles.
+There were gaping holes visible in the ground.

-Craig Trojacek, a spokesman for the Fort Worth Fire Department, said a restaurant in the building had been under construction but said it was not definitive that is where the blast occurred.
+Craig Trojacek, a fire department spokesman, said a restaurant in the building had been under construction but that it hasn’t been determined that the blast occurred there.

-Rebecca Martinez was among those in nearby buildings who recalled hearing a loud crack and seeing a wall of dust and debris sweep through the city streets.
-Stepping outside to see what happened, she came upon a man and a woman leaned up against a fire hydrant.
+Rebecca Martinez was among those in nearby buildings who recalled hearing a loud crack and seeing a wall of dust and debris sweep through the streets.
+Stepping outside, she came upon a man and a woman leaned up against a fire hydrant.

 “The man was all bloody, his face was all bloody,” Martinez said.
 “Then I started smelling natural gas, real intense and I thought, ‘I might need to get away from here.’”